vengeansce/react-hiring-channel-app/README.md

 ## Installation

-Use the package manager yarn to install dependencies.
+Clone this repository and then use the package manager yarn to install dependencies.

 ```bash
 yarn